-Through the generous gift of Madge Byington, the Spencer B. King, Jr. Center for Southern Studies hosts the Laurie Byington Lecture on the Contemporary South.
+Mercer University’s Spencer B. King Jr. Center for Southern Studies will welcome critic, writer and historian of American popular music Peter Guralnick Jan.
+25 for the second annual Laurie Byington Lecture on the Contemporary South.

 Guralnick’s lecture, titled “The Secret Language of Rhythm and Blues: The Music and the Movement,” is free and open to the public and will take place at 6 p.m. in the Presidents Dining Room inside the University Center on the Macon campus.

 “Macon’s place in southern music history is important.
 Peter Guralnick’s lecture will highlight the popular music of the region and its significance to southern history,” said Dr. Doug Thompson, associate professor of history and southern studies and director of the Spencer B. King Jr. Center.
 “We are grateful to have someone of his stature come to Mercer.”

 Guralnick has been called “a national resource” by critic Nat Hentoff for work that has argued passionately and persuasively for the vitality of this country’s intertwined black and white musical traditions.